tianyicui/gotgo/README.md

 Importing a got package
 =======================

-If you want to use the above package, you will do so by creating an ordinary go file that has a special import statement that specifies the types desired.
-So, given the above got file, we could write
+If you want to use the above package, you typically do so by creating an ordinary go file that has a special import statement that specifies the types desired.
+Currently, this is not automated, as gotgo is in rapid flux.

     import intslice "./slice(int)"